iturnredbullintocode/genshin.not.life/README.md

 I also code python apps, it has lovely syntax.
 PHP was my first web app language and I'm fond of how 2000s-core it is.

-🍑 I do play genshin, right now I'm building a Pyro Freminet self-melt team with c6 Bennett, Furina, and Shenhe.
+🍑 I do play Night Crows, I'm on server Rook 102 and my ign is Creamed.